Marriott Vacation Club: History

 In 2010, the Marriott Vacation Club Destinations program was introduced.
 The Destinations program allows owners to redeem Vacation Club Points for stays at Marriott Vacation Club resorts, Marriott hotels, travel packages and resorts through Interval International.
-The Destinations program differs from traditional timeshare ownership in that owners own "points" rather than fixed or "floating" weeks.
-Under the Destinations program, each property assigns a "point cost" to each type of room/villa, which usually varies by season, and owners "spend" their points to occupy.

-In November 2011, Marriott Vacation Club was spun off from Marriott International and became a publicly traded company (NYSE: VAC) under the new parent company Marriott Vacations Worldwide, based in Orlando, Florida.
-Marriott Vacation Club retains a relationship with Marriott, enabling guests to book rooms via the Marriot.com website and retaining integration with the Marriott Bonvoy loyalty program.

 In 2016, Marriott Vacation Club introduced the Marriott Vacation Club Pulse brand.
 These properties, set in urban locations, are designed for shorter stays.
 The brand launched with locations in New York City, San Diego, South Beach, Washington, DC and Boston.

 As of 2018, Marriott Vacation Club is one of 4 brands that includes Marriott Vacation Club Pulse, The Ritz-Carlton Destination Club and Grand Residences by Marriott.
 There are around 70 Marriott Vacation Club branded resorts throughout the world, including three resorts in Spain (Costa del Sol, Mallorca and Marbella) one in France (near Paris) and three in Thailand (one in Bangkok and two in Phuket).
-Owners are able to exchange into other locations through the use of Interval International, a timeshare exchange company with over 3,000 resorts.
-Uniquely, owners may also exchange their ownership week into Marriott Rewards Points which then may be redeemed for stays at Marriott hotel properties or for travel activities such as cruises and guided tours with affiliated partners.